IMMM-SFA/electricity_entity_boundaries_2017/README.md

     * _Source_: `Service_Territory_2017.xlsx` from the [EIA-861](https://www.eia.gov/electricity/data/eia861/) zip file
     * _Purpose_: Maps utilities to the states and counties that they operate in.

-## Processing Steps
-1. Download and uncompress the [EIA-861](https://www.eia.gov/electricity/data/eia861/) zip file.
+## What the Code Does

-2. Convert the Sales to Ultimate Customers spreadsheet into `.mat` file.
+1. Convert the Sales to Ultimate Customers spreadsheet into `.mat` file.
     *	Scripts:
-        *	`Read_Sales_Ult_Cust_2017_Spreadsheet.m`
+        *	`Preprocess_Sales_Util_Customer_Data.m`
     *	Required Functions:
         *	`BA_Information_From_BA_Short_Name.m`
         *	`State_FIPS_From_State_Abbreviations.m`

-3. Convert the Utility Data spreadsheet into a `.mat` file.
+2. Convert the Utility Data spreadsheet into a `.mat` file.
     *	Scripts:
-        *	`Read_Utility_Data_2017_Spreadsheet.m`
+        *	`Preprocess_Utility_Data.m`
     *	Required Functions:
         *	`NERC_Region_Information_From_NERC_Region_Short_Name.m`

-4. Convert the County Metadata spreadsheet into a `.mat` file.
+3. Convert the County Metadata spreadsheet into a `.mat` file.
     *	Scripts:
-        *	`Read_County_Metadata_Spreadsheet.m`
+        *	`Process_County_Data.m`
     *	Required Functions:
         *	`State_Information_From_State_FIPS.m`

-5. Convert the Service Territory spreadsheet into a `.mat` file and match the listed counties to counties from the County Metadata dataset.
+4. Convert the Service Territory spreadsheet into a `.mat` file and match the listed counties to counties from the County Metadata dataset.
     *	Scripts:
-        *	`Read_Service_Territory_2017_Spreadsheet.m`
+        *	`Preprocess_Service_Territory_Data.m`
     *	Required Functions:
         *	`State_FIPS_From_State_Abbreviations.m`

-6. Merge all of the above datasets by mapping utilities to BAs to NERC regions and eventually to counties in the U.S. The output data file is a structure with each row being a county and then embedded in the structure for that row is all of the utilities operating in that county and their associated BA and NERC region.
+5. Merge all of the above datasets by mapping utilities to BAs to NERC regions and eventually to counties in the U.S. The output data file is a structure with each row being a county and then embedded in the structure for that row is all of the utilities operating in that county and their associated BA and NERC region.
 In counties with more than one BA or NERC region listed, which happens quite often, the county is assigned to the utility with the highest total sales of electricity in 2017.
 The full output is given in a Matlab file (`Utility_to_BA_to_NERC_Region_to_County_Mapping.mat`) and a summary table containing the largest BA and NERC region in each county is given as an Excel file (`Utility_to_BA_to_NERC_Region_to_County_Mapping_Summary_File.xlsx`).
     *	Scripts:
-        *	`Process_Utility_to_BA_to_NERC_Region_to_County_Mapping.m`
+        *	`Process_Entity_Relationships.m`

-7. Create and save maps of counties in the CONUS with their number of utilities, number of BAs, primary BA, number of NERC regions, and primary NERC region.
+6. Create and save maps of counties in the CONUS with their number of utilities, number of BAs, primary BA, number of NERC regions, and primary NERC region.
     *	Scripts:
-        *	`Plot_Utility_to_BA_to_NERC_Region_to_County_Mapping.m`
+        *	`Plot_Entity_Maps.m`
     *	Required Functions:
         *	`BA_Information_From_BA_Code.m`
         *	`NERC_Region_Information_From_NERC_Region_Code.m`